• Skip to primary navigation

 The joy that God has graced me with in helping people get through the worst times in their lives humbles me to the floor.
 This did not happen overnight.
 I was not always a joyful and compassionate nurse.
 I had to start somewhere.

 My first day of clinicals was quite shocking for me.
-I had no clinical-with-patients experience at all.
-I had barely set foot in a hospital at this point, let alone done anything nursey.
-And nursey things encompass a lot.
+I had no experience with patients at all.
+I had barely set foot in a hospital at this point, let alone done anything nurse-related.

 My first experience with patients was in a nursing home.